 Taking a medicine when you have a migraine headache to relieve the pain is called “acute” treatment.
 Some people who have more frequent or severe migraine headaches may need to take medication on a regular basis to prevent them in the future—this type of treatment is called “preventive” treatment.

 Practicing some lifestyle habits may also help you manage migraine and other headache conditions.
 Massage, meditation, neck stretches, lying down in a dark and quiet room, and/or using a hot or cold compress on the head and neck are some ways that have been shown to help reduce headache pain.
 Here are a few other helpful tips to consider:

-Stick with your headache treatment plan.
-Take medications exactly as your healthcare provider directed, and don’t take any prescription medicine that was not prescribed for you.
+- Stick with your headache treatment plan.
+Take medications exactly as your healthcare provider directed, and don’t take any prescription medicine that has not been prescribed for you.

 Working with Your Healthcare Team

 Your headaches may be disruptive, but the good news is that for most people, headaches are treatable.
 And keep in mind that your healthcare provider is the best source of information for your questions and concerns about managing them.